English information corona virus

 Prime Minister Mark Rutte and Minister Hugo de Jonge shared the current state of the corona virus in a press conference on September 1, 2020.
 They indicated where we are now, about six months after the start of the outbreak.
 They also discussed what we are doing to stay ahead of a second wave.

-Parts of the Amsterdamse Bos have been banned from 20 August 2020.
-A number of parking spaces are off-limits between midnight and 6 a.m.
-The ban is intended to combat illegal parties and the risk of contamination at these types of meetings.
+Parts of the Amsterdamse Bos have been closed off from 20 August 2020.
+A number of parking areas are off-limits between 12am and 6am.
+The restriction is aimed at illegal parties and the risk of infection these types of events bring with them.

 - Read the designation order forbidden locations Amsterdamse Bos (in Dutch)